 Lohman and Gambrell (2012) also identified several underserved groups and examined the differences in their performance on the three types of nonverbal tests just mentioned.
 K-2 ELs performed best on the picture verbal and picture quantitative tests; however, the scores were not statistically significantly different after controlling for background variables.
-As one might anticipate, ELs in third through sixth grades scored much lower on the English language verbal tests relative to the nonverbal tests, and had similar scores on the quantitative and figural tests.
+As one might anticipate, ELs in third through sixth grades scored much lower on the English-language verbal tests relative to the nonverbal tests, and had similar scores on the quantitative and figural tests.

-Matthews and Kirsch (2011) also examined means of assessing GT students by evaluating aptitude tests, both verbal and nonverbal, used with CLED learners when identifying elementary students for GT services, though they operationally defined aptitude testing differently than Lohman and Gambrell (2012).
-Matthews and Kirsch (2011) used the term aptitude test synonymously with standardized intelligence testing.
+M. S. Matthews and Kirsch (2011) also examined means of assessing GT students by evaluating aptitude tests, both verbal and nonverbal, used with CLED learners when identifying elementary students for GT services, although they operationally defined aptitude testing differently than Lohman and Gambrell (2012).
+M. S. Matthews and Kirsch (2011) used the term aptitude test synonymously with standardized intelligence testing.
 They investigated eight aptitude tests to determine the efficacy of each assessment to identify ELs.
-They considered and included results with only four scores (Kaufman Assessment Battery for Children, or K-ABC; Kaufman & Kaufman, 1983) or one score (the Comprehensive Test of Nonverbal Intelligence; the NNAT; the Woodcock-Johnson III Tests of Cognitive Abilities; and the Wechsler Preschool and Primary Scale of Intelligence-Revised), bringing their total to 432 students.
+In a comparsion of means, they also considered and included scores from an additional test that was only used with four students (Kaufman Assessment Battery for Children [K-ABC]; Kaufman & Kaufman, 1983) and scores from tests that were completed by only one student (the Comprehensive Test of Nonverbal Intelligence, the NNAT, the Woodcock-Johnson III Tests of Cognitive Abilities, and the Wechsler Preschool and Primary Scale of Intelligence-Revised), bringing their total to 432 students.